freddy-perez/cookiecutter-flask/README.rst

 cookiecutter-flask
 ==================

-A Docker Compose Flask template for [cookiecutter](https://github.com/audreyr/cookiecutter).
+A Docker Compose Flask template for `cookiecutter <https://github.com/audreyr/cookiecutter>`_.
 The Templates Generates a docker-compose application with 3 containers: Nginx, postgres and flask application.

 Use it now